serenayj/CIB-design/README.md

 # CIB-design
 The prototype coding started on May 11.
-The settings and configurations for database is ready.
+The settings and configurations for database are ready.
 The work in next week will be focused on implmenetation of specific features with database.

 This repository might contain some testing components or folders.